Fauci Warns of 'Multiple Outbreaks' if US Opens Prematurely

-A top U.S. health official says he will express to a congressional committee Tuesday the dangers of lifting coronavirus restrictions too quickly.
+A top U.S. health official is testifying Tuesday before a congressional committee, where he will issue a warning about the dangers of lifting coronavirus restrictions too quickly.

 “This will not only result in needless suffering and death, but would actually set us back on our quest to return to normal,” Fauci said.